T45K/SCM/README.md

 # SCM
 SCM is a clone (duplicated code) detection tool for Java.
-Based on the concept of [Code Clone Matching](https://arxiv.org/pdf/2003.05615.pdf), SCM detects code fragments similar to query using a token-based technique.
+Based on the concept of [Code Clone Matching](https://arxiv.org/pdf/2003.05615.pdf), SCM detects code fragments similar to query by using a token-based technique.
 SCM can detect type-1 (exact copy) and type-2 (renamed) clones.

 **Tips**<br>